 smaller version.

-A small portrait of Augustus wearing a laurel-leaf crown is suspended between the horns of two goats, representing the constellation Capricorn.
+portrait of Augustus wearing a laurel-leaf crown is suspended between the horns of two goats, representing the constellation Capricorn.
 The cameo is set as a medallion with an ancient gold mounting.
-Capricorn was the emperor's favorite astrological sign, frequently depicted on coins.
+Capricorn was the emperor's favorite astrological sign, frequently depicted on

 New York, Metropolitan Museum of Art.
 Credits: Barbara McManus, 2012